 On April 14, Mayor de Blasio announced advancements in testing: New York City will be receiving 50,000 testing kits from Indiana and purchasing 50,000 per week starting April 20.
 The city is also building a new supply chain to produce up to 50K tests per week in NYC starting in May.
 This will be a total of 100K tests per week by May.

 On April 2, Mayor Bill de Blasio released new guidance regarding face coverings.
 When out in public, cover your nose and mouth to reduce the risk of transmission; the covering can be a scarf, bandana, or other face cloth of some kind.
 This does not replace social distancing.
 Surgical and N95 masks should continue to be preserved for healthcare workers and first responders.
 City Hall released an FAQ with more information.

 Mayor de Blasio and Chancellor Carranza announced preliminary plans for reopening schools in September.
-The plans are a blended learning model that combines in-person and remote learning, or the ability to opt-in to full time remote learning (signup for this will begin on July 15).
+The plans are a blended learning model that combines in-person and remote learning, or the ability to opt-in to full time remote learning.
 Learning will take place 5 days a week, with various programming models—or schedules— to ensure consistency and safety.
 Students will be assigned to a programming group by their schools’ principal and principals’ teams.
 Per the Department of Education, principals will have at least one parent meeting in advance of selecting a program model to inform parents of selection and allow for input before final decision is made.

 Ways to Learn

 - Blended cohort learning: classroom and remote learning based on a programming model schedule